pre-srfi/okdb/README.md

 ## Issues

-- Transaction begin, rollback, before and after commit hooks are missing (to implement triggers and inotfy)
+- Transaction begin, rollback, before and after commit hooks are missing (to implement triggers and watches)

 - Add specification about thread safety.